Open-Spellbook/.github/profile/README.md

 ## 💸 Funding & Budget

-We've embarked on a mission to raise funds for the project, and our approach to using these funds is transparent and community-centric:
+Our funding goals are initially focused on the Gitcoin Grants round 18.
+As an open-source web3 public good, we believe the Open Spellbook is a perfect candidate for the Gitcoin model.
+Our goal for use of funds raised is transparent and community-centric:

 - **If <20k is received**: All of the grant will be allocated for retroactive funding.
 This is because a lesser interest suggests we might not have the resources to set up a future-focused DAO.
 - **If >20k is received**: We'd use 50% for retroactive funding and the rest for future contributions.